 Before you shop online, please email us at with your membership information and we will send your webstore discount code by return email.

 Potter Violins gift cards may not be refunded or redeemed for cash at any point after purchase.
-In addition, gift cards will not be replaced if lost or stolen.
+Gift cards will not be replaced if lost or stolen.

 Sales apply to in-stock and non-consignment inventory only.

-Sales cannot be applied retroactively to past purchases.
+Sales will not be applied retroactively to past purchases.

 We will not advise on sales until an official announcement is made.